-Africa Drylands, and aims to address the challenges of water scarcit and food insecurity by developing and disseminating communit relevant climate services.
-ICPAC and SWALIM are partners in th project, along with the University of Addis Ababa.
-The WMC coordinated FOCUS-Africa project, which is also funded under the El H2020 programme, is also developing tailored climate services for th agriculture, infrastructure and energy sectors in Tanzania, thoug overall focus of the project is on the SADC region for which Tanzania i also a member.
-UNDRR is continuing the implementation of the African Road Map an has established strong partnership with several donors an implementing partners.
-UNDRR is coordinating coherer implementation of multiple projects to support the implementation of the Road Map.
-The projects contribute to the implementation of th Road Map at the continental, regional and national level in harmonized way and include a component for the establishment of network of African Expert Centers to be paired with other international expert centers.
-The initiative aims at further building the capacity of the African ones and jointly deliver tools, services and capacity buildin to African institution.
-Through the funding of the Government of Italy UNDRR supported the strengthening of capacity of ICPAC to delive operational data through the establishment of a situation room at th disaster operation center of ICPAC and the creation of quality climat data sets.
-Currently, under the CREWS-horn of Africa "Greater Horn of Africa - Strengthening early warning and early action systems for meteorological, UNDRR and other CREWS IPs are working toward increasing the capacity of ICPAC as a facility providing effective EWS i the EAC region and beyond.
-National Projects: Kenya The Kenya Climate Smart Agriculture Project (KCSAP) is a Government of Kenya project jointly supported by the World Bank.
-KCSAP is bein implemented over a five-year period (2017-2022) under the framework of the Agriculture Sector Development Strategy (ASDS (2010-2020) and National Climate Change Response Strategy (NCCRS 2010).
-KCSAP will cost a total of \$ 279 million with \$ 250 millio financing from the World Bank and a Government contribution of \$ 2 million.
-The Ministry of Agriculture Livestock Fisheries an Cooperatives is the main implementing Agency at the national leve KCSAP Development Objective is to increase agricultural productivit and enhance resilience /copying mechanisms to climate change risks i the targeted smallholder farming and pastoral communities in Kenya and in the event of an Eligible Crisis or Emergency, to provid immediate and effective response.
-The project will benefit abou 522,000 households of smallholder farmers, agro-pastoralists, an pastoralists directly, 340,000 households benefiting from the county level and public-private partnership investments and over 600 micro small-and-medium enterprises.
+Africa Drylands, and aims to address the challenges of water scar and food insecurity by developing and disseminating commun relevant climate services.
+ICPAC and SWALIM are partners in project, along with the University of Addis Ababa.
+The Wi coordinated FOCUS-Africa project, which is also funded under the H2020 programme, is also developing tailored climate services for agriculture, infrastructure and energy sectors in Tanzania, tho overall focus of the project is on the SADC region for which Tanzani also a member.
+UNDRR is continuing the implementation of the African Road Map a has established strong partnership with several donors a implementing partners.
+UNDRR is coordinating coher implementation of multiple projects to support the implementation the Road Map.
+The projects contribute to the implementation of Road Map at the continental, regional and national level in harmonized way and include a component for the establishment of network of African Expert Centers to be paired with other internation expert centers.
+The initiative aims at further building the capacity the African ones and jointly deliver tools, services and capacity build to African institution.
+Through the funding of the Government of It UNDRR supported the strengthening of capacity of ICPAC to deli operational data through the establishment of a situation room at disaster operation center of ICPAC and the creation of quality clim data sets.
+Currently, under the CREWS-horn of Africa "Greater Horn Africa - Strengthening early warning and early action systems meteorological, UNDRR and other CREWS IPs are working towa increasing the capacity of ICPAC as a facility providing effective EW the EAC region and beyond.
+National Projects: Kenya The Kenya Climate Smart Agriculture Project (KCSAP) is a Governm of Kenya project jointly supported by the World Bank.
+KCSAP is be implemented over a five-year period (2017-2022) under framework of the Agriculture Sector Development Strategy (AS (2010-2020) and National Climate Change Response Strategy (NCC 2010).
+KCSAP will cost a total of \$ 279 million with \$ 250 mill financing from the World Bank and a Government contribution of \$ million.
+The Ministry of Agriculture Livestock Fisheries a Cooperatives is the main implementing Agency at the national le KCSAP Development Objective is to increase agricultural producti and enhance resilience /copying mechanisms to climate change risk the targeted smallholder farming and pastoral communities in Ker and in the event of an Eligible Crisis or Emergency, to prov immediate and effective response.
+The project will benefit ab 522,000 households of smallholder farmers, agro-pastoralists, a pastoralists directly, 340,000 households benefiting from the cour level and public-private partnership investments and over 600 mid small-and-medium enterprises.